fabric-io-rodrigues/graph-docs/docs/overview.md

 * Delete button

-The chart will be deleted from the chart board
+The chart will be deleted from the chart board.